winery/winery/docs/adr/index.md

 # Architectural Decision Log

-This lists the architectural decisions for Eclipse Winery™
+This lists the architectural decisions for Eclipse Winery

 - [0000 - Use Architectural Decision Records](0000-use-architectural-decision-records)
 - [0001 - Use filesystem as backend](0001-use-filesystem-as-backend)